CyVerse-learning-materials/SciApps_guide/bsa.rst

 The Bulked Segregant Analysis Tutorial
 ---------------------------
 This tutorial is a step-by-step guide for using SciApps to perform Bulked segregant analysis.
 The example data used here is from studying the sorghum Ms9 gene, located in chromosome 2, which encodes a PHD-finger transcription factor critical for pollen development (`reference <https://dl.sciencesocieties.org/publications/tpg/articles/0/0/190020>`_).
 The ms9 mutant plants (right in the image) are crossed by the WT BTx623 pollen (left) to generate the F1 seeds.
 The F1 plants produced F2 seeds through self-fertilization.
-Leaf tissues from 20 confirmed F2 mutants are pooled, quality-checked, and subjected to 150-bp paired-end sequencing on an illumina X-10 instrument.
+Leaf tissues from 20 confirmed F2 mutants are pooled, quality-checked, and subjected to 150-bp paired-end sequencing on an Illumina X-10 instrument.

     |sorghum_ms9|